Contraception in Women with Cardiovascular Risk Factors

 Cardiovascular risk factors include hypertension, diabetes, obesity, smoking and increasing age, and may limit options for contraception, particularly hormonal methods.

-Diabetes: The levonorgestrel intrauterine system appears preferable to estrogen containing methods, regardless of end-organ disease, and use of the copper IUD is unrestricted.
+Diabetes: The levonorgestrel intrauterine system appears preferable to estrogen containing methods, regardless of end-organ disease, and, use of the copper IUD is unrestricted.
 The contraceptive implant may cause mild insulin resistance, but has not been shown to have an effect on serum glucose levels in healthy women.
 Additionally, the implant has no adverse effects on the lipid profile.
 Neither CHC nor progestin only contraception (POC) appears to affect glycemic control or disease progression in diabetic patients or in patients with a history of gestational diabetes.
 However, CHCs should not be used in patients with complicated diabetes.
 DMPA should generally not be used in women with complicated diabetes.

 Obesity: The levonorgestrel intrauterine system should be considered in obese women because it offers protection against their increased risk for endometrial hyperplasia.
 Obese adolescent DMPA users are at increased risk for weight gain compared to other users and non-users.
 Despite concerns regarding decreased efficacy, both CHC and POC are generally safe in women with BMI greater than 30 kg/m2.
 Limited evidence demonstrates that obese women who use CHCs do not have a higher risk for acute myocardial infarction or stroke compared to non-CHC users.
 The advantages of using hormonal contraception generally outweigh the risks.
 Nevertheless, obese women using CHC are at small increased risk of venous thromboembolism.
+Counseling for obese patients should also include evidence for reduced efficacy for patients >90kg.

 Smoking: POC and non-hormonal contraception are preferred.
 CHC use is associated with both an age and dose-related increased risk of myocardial infarction, so they should not be used in patients who smoke and are 35 or older.

 Increased age: All contraceptive methods are generally safe in healthy, non-smoking, non-obese women older than age 35.
-Due to the increased risk of VTE associated with obesity and the increased risk of cardiovascular disease associated with age, CHC should only be used in women 40 or older in the absence of these co-morbidities.
+Due to the increased risk of VTE associated with obesity, and the increased risk of cardiovascular disease associated with age, CHC should only be used in women 40 or older in the absence of these co-morbidities.

 Curtis KM, Jatlaoui TC, Tepper NK, et al., U.S. Selected Practice Recommendations for Contraceptive Use, 2016.
 MMWR Recomm Rep. 2016 Jul 29;65(4):1-66. doi:10.15585/mmwr.rr6504a1.